vitawebsitedesign/blog/_posts/2019-10-01-parallelizable-nunit-fixtures-and-testcases.md

 c end
 ```

-Test case C did not start until the 1st fixture ended.
+Test case C (from fixture 2) did not start until the 1st fixture ended.

 What about the flip side - what if we want both fixtures to run in parallel, but the test cases in each fixture to run non-parallel (i.e.: sequentially)?

 ## ParallelScope.Fixtures
+From nUnit documentation:

 > "fixtures may be run in parallel with one another"

-Running our previous example again (except with `ParallelScope.Fixtures` above both fixtures, instead of `[Parallelizable(ParallelScope.Children)]`), we get:
+If we run our previous C# example again (except with `ParallelScope.Fixtures` in place of `ParallelScope.Children`), we get:

 ```bash
 c start